How to Get a “Good-Night” Sleep

 In the U.S., sleep apnea occurs in approximately 15 to 25 percent of men and in 5 to 9 percent of women.
 Virtually everyone with sleep apnea snores, but not everyone who snores has sleep apnea.
 If you suspect you have sleep apnea, consult your physician.
 It can be treated.
 In some cases, we may be able to design an oral appliance that keeps your throat and airway open while you sleep.

-See also The Risk Factors In Sleep Disorders
+See also Symptoms Of Sleep Disorders

 Tips for getting a “good night” sleep